-- 1. The Policy applies to all University faculty, staff, and students, hereafter referred to as creators.
-(See Article 1.) - 2.
-The University's commitment to teaching and research is primary, and the right and obligation of creators to disseminate research results for scholarly purposes takes precedence over the commercialization of Scholarly/Artistic and Technological Works. - 3.
-Faculty members working with students on research projects must inform students in advance of the terms of this Policy and of any obligations of nondisclosure or confidentiality. - 4.
-All inventions, tangible research results, and artistic and literary works are subject to this Policy and to federal and state laws and regulations governing intellectual property.
-(See Sections 2.2 and 2.3.) - 5.
-All Scholarly/Artistic Works are owned by creators unless they were created with substantial directed investment of University facilities or funds or capitalize on affiliation with the University.
-(See Section 2.2.) - 6.
-Technological Works (inventions and tangible research results) that are owned by the University under this Policy are:
+1. The Policy applies to all UNM faculty, staff, and students, hereafter referred to as creators.
+(See Article 1.)

+2. UNM's commitment to teaching and research is primary, and the right and obligation of creators to disseminate research results for scholarly purposes takes precedence over the commercialization of Scholarly/Artistic and Technological Works.

+3. Faculty members working with students on research projects must inform students in advance of the terms of this Policy and of any obligations of nondisclosure or confidentiality.

+4. All inventions, tangible research results, and artistic and literary works are subject to this Policy and to federal and state laws and regulations governing intellectual property.
+(See Sections 2.2 and 2.3.)

+5. All Scholarly/Artistic Works are owned by creators unless they were created with substantial directed investment of UNM facilities or funds or capitalize on affiliation with UNM.
+(See Section 2.2.)

+6. Technological Works (inventions and tangible research results) that are owned by UNM under this Policy are:

-- those created using University facilities or funds; - and those created without University facilities or funds but within the scope of the creators' employment (determined by the creators' recent teaching, research, or other University activities).
+• those created using UNM facilities or funds;

+• and those created without UNM facilities or funds but within the scope of the creators' employment (determined by the creators' recent teaching, research, or other UNM activities).

-Exception is made for inventions and tangible research results that were assigned by creators to an outside entity pursuant to a consulting agreement that is consistent with other University policies (including conflict of interest) and that has received prior approval by the creators' department Chair and Dean or Unit Director.
+Exception is made for inventions and tangible research results that were assigned by creators to an outside entity pursuant to a consulting agreement that is consistent with other University policies (including conflict of interest) and that has received prior approval by the creators' department chair and dean or unit director.
 (See Sections 2.3, 2.4, and 2.5.)

-- 7. The Policy is administered by the Provost or the Executive Vice President for Health Sciences for their, respective, reporting units.
-(See Article 3.) - 8.
-Royalties from commercialization by UNM Rainforest Innovations (UNMRI) (the main commercialization arm of the University) of inventions, tangible research results, and other types of intellectual property are allocated (see Section 2.6):
+7. The Policy is administered by the Provost or the Executive Vice President for Health Sciences (EVPHS) for their respective reporting units.
+(See Article 3.)

+8. Royalties from commercialization by UNM Rainforest Innovations (UNMRI) (the main commercialization arm of UNM) of inventions, tangible research results, and other types of intellectual property are allocated (see Section 2.6):

 40% equally among the creators 40% to UNMRI.

-20% to the University.
+20% to UNM.

-9. Standard procedures for review are described in Article 4.
-10. Appeal of University Ownership is covered in Article 5.
+9. Standard procedures for review are described in Article 4.10.
+Appeal of UNM ownership is covered in Article 5.